ppy/osu-wiki/wiki/Main_page/en.md

 # [Rules](/wiki/Rules) and legalese

-Read about procedures and regulations that keep osu! and its community safe, from music licensing and media guidelines to chat and forum rules.
+Read about procedures and regulations that keep osu! and its community safe, as well as music licensing and media guidelines.

 [Contributor Code of Conduct](/wiki/Rules/Contributor_code_of_conduct) • [Code of Conduct for modding and mapping](/wiki/Rules/Code_of_conduct_for_modding_and_mapping)